 The Global Organic Textile Standard (GOTS) is the world’s leading textile standard for organically produced natural fibres such as cotton, linen or wool.

-The social criteria are based on the key norms of the International Labour Organisation (ILO), United Nations Guiding Principles on Business and Human Rights (UNGPs) and Organization for Economic Cooperation and Development (OECD).
+In addition to the ban on environmentally hazardous substances and restrictions on the accessories used (buttons, zips, etc.), the environmental criteria also include technical quality parameters such as friction- and wash-resistance as well as perspiration- and light-fastness.
+The social criteria are based on the key standards of the International Labour Organisation (ILO), the United Nations Guiding Principles for Business and Human Rights (UNGPs) and the standards of the Organisation for Economic Cooperation and Development (OECD).

-More information about GOTS can be found here https://global-standard.org/
+Further information about GOTS can be found here https://global-standard.org/

 ORGANIC CONTENT STANDARD